 - Cleaning the body, especially the breasts, is important since your child will be breastfeeding soon.

 - Women experiencing enlargement of the breasts have found that a warm bath reduces pain in them.

 Bathing After Giving Vaginal Birth

-Giving a birth to a baby via the vagina is no easy feat.
-If you are fortunate to have had your birth with minimal blood loss or no harm to the vagina, you would be able to walk around like a normal person after a few hours of your delivery.
-This can make it easier for you to take a quick bath and feel refreshed within no time.
+Giving birth to a baby via the vagina is no easy feat.
+If you are fortunate to have had your birth with minimal blood loss or no harm to the vagina, you would be able to walk around as normal after a few hours of your delivery.
+This can make it easier for you to take a quick bath and feel refreshed in no time.

-In certain cases, an episiotomy might be conducted in a woman’s perineum if the vagina stretches during delivery and a doctor requires to make cuts to facilitate the baby’s emergence.
+In certain cases, an episiotomy might be conducted in a woman’s perineum if the vagina stretches during delivery and a doctor is required to make cuts to facilitate the baby’s birth.
 This can result in pain after delivery and make it difficult to walk around for a couple of days.
 When you progress enough to walk to the toilet without support, it might be a good time to bring up the topic of a bath with your doctor.
-Most doctors will even recommend taking a bath, since it ensures that the stitches in the vaginal area will be cleansed and the chances of an infection are reduced.
+Most doctors will even recommend taking a bath since it ensures that the stitches in the vaginal area will be cleansed and the chances of infection are reduced.
 Be gentle around the vaginal region and ensure that it is completely dry after the bath.

 Bathing After a C-Section Delivery